A Bold Education Agenda

 “Teachers should be paid like doctors; their work equates to saving lives,” according to Nicole Campbell, Vice President of Deutsche Bank Americas Foundation.

 New Jersey should require a minimum teacher salary that attracts the best and the brightest to the profession and establish a plan of action that restores the public employee retirement system to sound fiscal condition by taxing the wealthiest residents who benefited from unwise income tax cuts and the repeal of the estate tax.
+In 2018, that minimum teacher salary should be about $60,000.

 Educate every child without excuses